 WARNING: Always use the Disassembly Tool to disengage the detents on both the rear takedown pin and the front pivot pin.
-To Disassemble the LRP use the small allen wrench in the provided tool kit.
 Attempting to install the pins without disengaging the detents could lead to damage of the lower receiver.

 - a.
 Ensure that both the captive front pivot pin and rear takedown pin are drifted out to the right hand side of the receiver.
 If necessary, use the small surface of the MR762A1 disassembly tool. - b.
-Place the upper receiver pointed downwards with the flash hider resting on a padded surface - c.
+Place the upper receiver pointed downwards with the flash hider resting on a padded surface. - c.
 Mount the lower receiver to the upper receiver.
 Drift the front pivot pin from right to left.
-The pivot pin will not completely lock but it will engage the upper receiver (Fig. 67).
+The pivot pin will not completely lock but it will engage the upper receiver (Fig. 51).

 d.
-Insert the small tip of the disassembly tool into the spring loaded detent located in the center of the pivot pin.
+Insert the small tip of the disassembly tool into the spring loaded detent located in the center of the rear pivot pin.
 While pushing on the disassembly tool, drift the pivot pin from right to left until the pivot pin reaches its limit of lateral travel.
-The tip of the pivot pin should be visible on the left hand side of the lower receiver (Fig. 68).
+The tip of the pivot pin should be visible on the left hand side of the lower receiver (Fig. 52).

-Fig. 67 - Closing Upper and Lower Receiver
+Fig. 51 - Closing Upper and Lower Receiver

 e.
-Insert the small tip of the disassembly tool or small allen wrench in LRP tool kit into the spring loaded detent located in the center of the rear takedown pin.
+Insert the small tip of the disassembly tool into the spring loaded detent located in the center of the rear takedown pin.
 While pushing on the disassembly tool, drift the rear takedown pin from right to left until the rear takedown pin reaches its limit of lateral travel.
 The tip of the rear takedown pin should be visible on the left hand side of the lower receiver.

-Fig. 68 - Detail of the rear Takedown Pin showing spring loaded detent.
+Fig. 52 - Detail of the rear Takedown Pin showing spring loaded detent.